Health and wellbeing (hauora)

 Te Ara is an excellent site for all questions about New Zealand Aotearoa.

-This is a good site for finding identity in the culture of our country.
+This is a good site for finding identity (what makes someone or a group what they are), in the culture of our country.

-- Choose NZ Identity & Heritage to find information on New Zealand's flag, National Anthem, protected objects, and rules and protocols.
+• Go to the Our Work Flags, anthems and emblems to find information on New Zealand's flag, National Anthem, protected objects, and protocols (rules and customs).

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

-- We tried Buddhism and found that this religion focuses on personal spiritual development.
-Buddhists strive for a deep insight into the true nature of life and do not worship gods or deities.
+• Read about Buddhism that focuses on personal spiritual development.
+Buddhists (followers of Buddhism) do not worship gods or deities.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.